TypeStrong/grunt-ts/README.md

  * Supports [most switches](#support-for-tsc-switches) of the `tsc` TypeScript Compiler via options in the gruntfile `ts` task, and also supports switch overrides per-target.
  * Supports [Visual Studio Projects](#vs) as a compile target for identifying TypeScript files, setting up compile configuration, or both.
  * Provides a [transforms](#transforms) feature that eases code refactoring by taking the burden of relative path maintenance off the developer.
 If the paths to a set of files changes, grunt-ts will regenerate the relevant sections.
 This feature supports:
-   * External module [import transforms](#import-transform) by file name, aliasing, directories, indexed directories, and re-exported imports.
+   * External module [import transforms](#import-transform) by file name, aliasing, directories, regular expressions, indexed directories, and re-exported imports.
    * Internal module [reference maintenance](#references)
    * Common [reference file](#reference) management
  * Allows [concatenation](#out) where supported by the TypeScript compiler's `--out` switch